microsoft/vscode-azurefunctions/README.md

 * [VS Code Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug)
 * [JDK 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Maven 3.0+](https://maven.apache.org/)
+  > NOTE: Once Maven is downloaded, you must ensure that Maven is in your PATH environment variable.
+You can check this by running: `mvn -v`.

 ## Contributing
 There are a couple of ways you can contribute to this repo: